TheNamlessGuy/browser-tab-grouper/README.md

 ![An image showing what the context menu options for removing and moving a tab from groups looks like](docs/images/remove-and-move-group-options.png)

 There are a few more options, such as:
-* Renaming a group
+* Renaming a group - Just edit the name on the group tab page
-* Keeping tabs opened from within the group within the group
+* Tabs opened from within the group should be kept in the group - Check the checkbox on the group tab page

 ## Future plans and known issues
 See [this issue](https://github.com/TheNamlessGuy/browser-tab-grouper/issues/1).